vjacquet/WmcSoft/WmcSoft.Drawing/Canvas.md

 ## Design notes

+- Canvas silently ignores invalid input.
+These abstractions should not.

 - Should I define a Matrix class or use the standard `System.Numerics.Matrix4x4`?
 The first one cannot be generic as it is difficult, though not impossible, to efficently perform arithmetics.

 - Should I define a concrete Path2D class or an abstract class and rely on existing classes?